Silhouette of a mans profile behind a blue circle light on a black background.

 Amazon

 Amazon utilises customer profiles to provide personalised product recommendations and offers.
-By analysing purchase history, browsing behavior, and demographic information, Amazon tailors the shopping experience to each customer, increasing the likelihood of conversion.
+By analysing purchase history, browsing behaviour, and demographic information, Amazon tailors the shopping experience to each customer, increasing the likelihood of conversion.

 Starbucks